P-p-H-d/mlib/README.md

 As the `mpz_t` type needs proper initialization, copy and destroy functions we need to tell to the container how to handle such a type.
 This is done by giving it the oplist associated to the type.
-An oplist is an associative array where the operators are associated to methods.
+An oplist is an associative array where an operator is associated to its associated method.
+This associative array only exists in the preprocessing step of the compilation, resulting in no runtime cost and strict aliasing check.

 In the example, we tell to the container to use the `mpz_init` function for the `INIT` operator of the type (aka constructor),